cchudzicki-ocw-testing/res.ll-004-spring-2022/content/pages/software-engineering.md

 ### **Societies:**

 - [Association for Computing Machinery (ACM)](http://acm.org/): ACM, the world's largest educational and scientific computing society, delivers resources that advance computing as a science and a profession.
--  ACM Special Interest Groups (SIGs): 38 groups dedicated to specific topics in computer science and software engineering
+    -  [ACM Special Interest Groups (SIGs)](https://www.acm.org/special-interest-groups/alphabetical-listing): 37 groups dedicated to specific topics in computer science and software engineering
 - [Association for the Advancement of Artificial Intelligence (AAAI)](https://www.aaai.org/): Non-profit scientific society devoted to advancing the scientific understanding of the mechanisms underlying thought and intelligent behavior and their embodiment in machines.
 - [Association for Women in Computing (AWC)](https://www.awc-hq.org/): One of the first professional organizations for women in computing focused on promoting the advancement of women in the computing professions.
 - [Computing Research Association](http://cra.org/): Mission is to enhance innovation by joining with industry, government and academia to strengthen research and advanced education in computing.